githubEdit

 Response:

-To check if core gRPC service is alive, we recommend to use community tools like grpc_health_probe.
+To check if core gRPC service is alive, we recommend to use community tools like grpc_health_probearrow-up-right.

 Example request for core: